 ii.
 Said Colleague A ‘‘was talking a load nonsense,’’ or words to that effect

 3. In relation to Service User C:

-i.
-Used unprofessional language including “if you were my private patient, you would not be having splints”, or words to that effect
+i. ‘‘if you were my private patient, I would not be treating you’’, or words to that effect

-ii.
-Said “you don’t need splints” or words to that effect
+ii. ‘‘you don’t need splints’’ or words to that effect

 4. In relation to Service User E:

 i.
-Repeatedly spoke to Service User E in a condescending tone
+Spoke to Service User E in an inappropriate manner

 b) On or around 26 February 2015 you:

-ii.
-The comment referred to in 5(a)(i) was said in front of Service Users
+a) The comment referred to in 6 was said in front of Service Users.

-7. On unknown dates at the workplace, without reasonable excuse, you used racist terminology:
+7. On an unknown date in the workplace, without reasonable excuse, you used racist and/or inappropriate terminology including: